 Altrincham College Sixth Form prides itself in the support and care provision for our students.
 Overseeing the wellbeing of our students is at the core of our ethos.
 We forge nurturing and trusting relationships with our students, and staff are eager to listen, empathise, advise, coach and mentor our young people.
 Our hands-on approach to monitoring students’ emotional development and wellbeing, and because we get to know our students so well, means we are able to put supportive interventions in place when needed.

 How we support our students:

-- The role of our Sixth Form Lead Tutor, Mrs Brennan, is to identify, monitor, advise and support those students with pastoral needs.
-Mrs Brennan has an ‘open door policy’ where students are encouraged to confide and seek advice and support whenever needed.
+- Mr Mahmood, Head of Sixth Form, has an ‘open door policy’ where students are encouraged to confide and seek advice and support whenever needed.

 - In terms of specialist support, there are a number of School Counsellors and a School nurse to whom students can be referred if deemed an appropriate action.